-Build and test detailed calculations
+Build and test advanced scoring calculations

 Two levels of calculations